Section 172 Statement

 Employees

-The Company’s employees are essential to the delivery of the strategy and the future growth of the business.
-The directors aim to empower and engage employees throughout the business, encouraging each to solve problems at their own level.
-The Company strives to develop its people so that it can promote from within and provide long term and fulfilling careers for its employees.
-During the financial year, the Company has placed an increased focus on staff engagement ideas and activities.
+Recruiting and retaining good employees is essential to the delivery of the strategy and future growth of the business.
+The Company aims to empower and engage employees throughout the business, by encouraging each to solve problems at their own level.
+Training is provided where relevant and there is an annual ‘Personal Development Review’ process in place.

-The Company promotes an ‘open’ culture in which employees are encouraged to express their views on the Company’s operations and future developments.
-Regular meetings are held between managers and employees to allow a free flow of information and ideas.
-All significant developments within the business are communicated to employees by the directors.
+Employees are encouraged to express their views on the Company’s operations and future developments.
+Regular meetings are held between managers and employees to help facilitate a free flow of information and ideas.
+All significant developments within the business are communicated to employees by the directors, including via email, a monthly newsletter, noticeboards and online.

 Customers